Dr Stuart Joy

 School of Creative Industries

-My research takes popular cinema seriously as a site of cultural meaning — : asking what films and television reveal about the societies that make and watch them.
+My research takes popular screen culture seriously as a site of cultural meaning — from blockbuster franchises and streaming ecosystems to the genres that shape how we think about trauma, power, and identity.
 I wrote The Traumatic Screen: The Films of Christopher Nolan (Intellect, 2020) and have edited or co-edited volumes including The Cinema of Christopher Nolan: Imagining the Impossible (Columbia University Press, 2015), Through the Black Mirror: Reflections on the Digital Age (Palgrave Macmillan, 2019), Contemporary American Science Fiction Film (Routledge, 2022), James Bond Will Return: Critical Perspectives on the 007 Film Franchise (Wallflower Press, 2024), and the forthcoming Illuminating Netflix's Dark (Palgrave Macmillan, 2026).

 I founded and co-direct the Contemporary Screen Studies Research Group, which has attracted over £75,000 in funded research and published with Palgrave Macmillan, Wallflower Press, and HarperCollins.
 I also review for Cinema Journal, Violence Against Women, and Science Fiction Film and Television.